 A CurtainUp Review

 But just how prepared for him is this prominently religious, educational institution that has yet to condone or even acknowledge sexual diversity?
-Although the first disarming appearance by Pharus is positioned to encourage both affection and a little benign laughter, it is the use of the "n" word by a peer as the play progressed that brings some unexpected "oohs," from a few members in the audience.
+Although the first disarming appearance by Pharus is positioned to encourage both affection and a little benign laughter, it is the use of the "n" word by a peer as the play progresses that brings some unexpected "oohs" from a few members in the audience.

 It is always difficult to anticipate or gauge how a New York audience will react to a play despite it being previously acclaimed in London.
-The recent head-line making event, in which Southern cooking TV personality Paula Dean was charged with racism and for her use of the "n" word was evidently at the fore in audience members' minds.
+The recent headline making event, in which Southern cooking TV personality Paula Dean was charged with racism and for her use of the "n" word was evidently at the fore in audience members' minds.

 Of course there is a difference when that deplorable euphemism is used by a white person to denigrate someone who is black.
-However it is here embraced by African-Americans who have branded it liberating by taking on its ownership in order to neutralize its original intent.
-What essentially isn't yet embraced as acceptable by school's administration or its students is Pharus's sexual identity or his commendable ownership of it.
+It is here embraced by African-Americans who have branded it liberating by taking on its ownership in order to neutralize its original intent.
+What essentially isn't yet embraced as acceptable by the school's administration or its students is Pharus's sexual identity or his commendable ownership of it.